gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 If we look at Shackle's definition of rationalism quoted in the introduction, we see that, for him, its key feature was the attempt to study human conduct using the methods of the quantitative natural sciences.
-And the chief effort in that direction has been rational choice theory.
+And a major impetus working in that direction has been rational choice theory.
 Interestingly, this has taken both a descriptive and a prescriptive turn: sometimes, theorists have held that, once we fully understand a person's situation as they perceive it, we